Thank You Letters

 - Future career plans

 Tell how the scholarship has helped you

-Financial Aid and Scholarships documents are submitted on the NEW Double T Dashboard.
-Additional requirements for which could include verification and satisfactory academic progress can also be viewed on the Double T Dashboard.
+Financial Aid and Scholarships documents should be submitted on the Double T Dashboard.
+Additional requirements, which could include verification and satisfactory academic progress can also be viewed here.

 - The letter will be limited to a minimum of 1000 characters and will not allow you to exceed 4000 characters.